Aleosiss/rising_tides/ReadMe.md

 	- Make extend effect duration happen on ObjectMoved for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
 	- Psionic Storm only plays sound from one storm at a time, due to a base-game issue where a looping soundcue can only be played once per ObjectID
 	- Networked OI does not work with CloseCombatSpecialistAttack or KillzoneShot.
 Unsure of exact cause, appears that CCS does not tick AbilityActivated
-	- Shadow Strike does not highlight the tiles it can activate to.
+	- Shadow Strike does not highlight the tiles it can activate to